lbsou/syntraf/ROADMAP.md

 v0.4 - The makeover aka CINDERELLA
  - Edit clients and groups from webui
  - description field for group and client
- - Show in webui the potential and actual client bandwidth usage
+ X Show in webui the potential and actual client bandwidth usage
  - Integrate client and group editing with visual map
  - Remote action : pause
  X fix memory leak in client status webui [FIXED 2022-07-13 - LBS]